 The list goes on, like applicable and available power supply strength, continuous software updates, future-readiness, needs of the potential customers, etc.

-Before EV charging station installation, operators mainly need to consider two factors.
+EV charging station site selection need to consider a few factors.
 Firstly, the installation location needs sufficient space for vehicle movement and parking.
 Next are the road traffic and the density of area charging stations.

 3. Tariff – Charging rates

 Developing a reasonable pricing strategy is important.
-How profitable are EV charging stations?
 You need to consider factors such as the electricity tariff package, market competition, and user needs.

 ToU, Time of Use charging is a great way of attracting EV users without compromising on your charger business’s sustainability.